-The condition of the residences in the RLA was determined by field investigation and the County Assessor's records.
-The structures were all considered to be in Very Good or Good+ condition, with only one house receiving simply a Good rating.
+The condition of the residences in the RLA was determined by field investigation and a search of the County Assessor's records.
+The structures were all considered to be in Good condition.
 These findings are summarized in the following table.